andypicke/Journalists-Under-Fire/README.md

 ### Number of journalists imprisoned over time
-In contrast to journalist deaths, there seems to be a more consistent general upward trend in the number of journalists imprisoned over time.
-Note the increase around 1995, similar to what we saw in the number of journalist deaths.
+- In contrast to journalist deaths, there seems to be a more consistent general upward trend in the number of journalists imprisoned over time.
+- Note the increase around 1995, similar to what we saw in the number of journalist deaths.
+Was this largely due to Ageria also?
 ![](images/N_ImprisonedByYear.png)

 ### Distribution by country
-The distribution by country is very different from that for journalist deaths.
-China and Turkey are significantly worse, followed by Eritrea and Iran.
+- The distribution by country is very different from that for journalist deaths.
+- China and Turkey are significantly worse, followed by Eritrea and Iran.
 ![](images/N_ImprisonedBycountry.png)

 ### Maps of total journlists imprisoned per country for each year
+The following animation shows maps of journalist imprisonments per country for each year, and allows us to see how the geographical pattern changes over time.
+Note the color scale is the same for each year to allow comparison, and the year shown is indicated in the legend below the colorbar.
 ![](images/ImprisonedByCountry.gif)

-### Coverage
+### Distribution by type of Coverage
 ![](images/N_ImprisonedBycoverage.png)

+### Distribution of charges
-### The most common charge is by far 'Anti-State'
+- The most common charge is by far 'Anti-State'
 ![](images/N_ImprisonedBycharges.png)

-### Length of Sentence
+### Length of Sentences
 ![](images/N_ImprisonedBylengthOfSentence.png)